chpatel3/docker-images/OracleWebLogic/samples/12213-domain-home-in-image/README.md

 =============================================
 This Dockerfile extends the Oracle WebLogic image by creating a sample WebLogic Server  12.2.1.3 domain and cluster into a Docker image.

 A domain is created inside the image and utility scripts are copied into the image, enabling users to start an Administration Server and a Managed Server, each running in separate containers.
+As part of the domain configuration, there is a data source that connects to a Derby database started in the Admin Server container.
+The data source in the Managed servers connect to the Derby database in the Administration Server container.

 **Note:** In this sample, the WebLogic Servers are configured with a blank listen address; when running JTA transactions, you must use a DNS server to configure the listen addresses to use DNS names.

 ## Providing the Administration Server user name and password

-**During Docker Build:** The user name, password must be supplied in domain_security.properties file.
-The property file is located in the directory `docker-images/OracleWebLogic/samples/12213-domain-home-in-image/properties/docker-build` in the HOST.
+**During Docker Build:** The user name and password must be supplied in the `domain_security.properties` file.
+The property file is located in the directory `docker-images/OracleWebLogic/samples/12213-domain-home-in-image/properties/docker_build` in the HOST.
 This property file gets copied into the image directory `/u01/oracle/properties`.

-**During Docker Run:** The user name and password must be supplied in a security.properties file.
-The property file is located in a `docker-images/OracleWebLogic/samples/12213-domain-home-in-image/properties/docker-run` in the HOST.
-In the Docker run command line add the -v option maps the property file into the image directory /u01/oracle/properties.

 **During Docker Run:** The user name and password must be supplied in a `security.properties` file.
 The property file is located in a `docker-images/OracleWebLogic/samples/12213-domain-home-in-image/properties/docker_run` directory in the HOST.
 On the Docker run command line, the `-v` option maps the property file into the image directory `/u01/oracle/properties`.

 The security property files enable the scripts to configure the correct authentication for the WebLogic Administration Server and Managed Servers.
 The format of the `security.properties` and `domain_security.properties` files are key=value pairs, for example: